-AT&T exec calls Time Warner deal timing 'uncertain'

-AT&T executives are increasingly concerned that the Justice Department will go to court to block its pending acquisition of Time Warner.
+DOJ to AT&T: Sell major assets, potentially CNN, or get ready for legal battle

+"Threatening Turner is a fig leaf for threatening CNN," one of the sources said.

+AT&T is said to be reluctant to sell assets, especially Turner, which represents a significant portion of Time Warner's profits.

-On Wednesday the company said the timing of the deal's closing is "uncertain."
+Earlier on Wednesday AT&T said the timing of the deal's closing is now "uncertain."

 "We are in active discussions with the DOJ," John J. Stephens, chief financial officer for AT&T (T, Tech30), said at a Wells Fargo conference.

-The stock of Time Warner (TWX), which owns CNN, fell more than 3% in early trading.
-AT&T was down slightly.
+The stock of Time Warner (TWX), which owns CNN, fell more than 6.5% by Wednesday afternoon.
+AT&T was flat.

+The New York Times and the Financial Times also reported Wednesday afternoon that the DOJ was demanding the sale of CNN or Turner as a condition of approving the deal.

 The wireless giant previously said that it expected the acquisition to take effect by the end of this year.
 The deal was announced more than a year ago.